x

 Sheltering in a Vehicle

-If it’s your car or the keys are in it, try to position it in a spot without a lot of fuel nearby.
-For example, a parking lot or road is better than a field.
+If you're in your car or the keys are in it, try to position your vehicle in a spot without a lot of fuel nearby.
+For example, a parking lot or road is preferable to a field.
 Parking behind a solid structure, especially a concrete or metal one, can also provide some protection.

 • Keep the car running if possible.
-It can be hard to start after a fire.
+Though you may be tempted to save fuel, bear in mind that vehicles can be hard to start after a fire.

 • Roll up all the windows and turn off and block the air vents.
-If the air conditioner works, set it to recirculate the air.
+Plus, if the air conditioner works, set it to recirculate the air.
 Closing everything off reduces smoke and helps keep the interior cooler.

 • Lay as close to the floor of the car as possible to reduce the heat you’re exposed to.

 • Use a cotton or wool blanket to protect your skin.
-Wool is a great choice for a car emergency kit because it’s less likely to burn than other natural materials.
-Never use anything made of synthetic materials.
+Wool in particular is a great choice for a car emergency kit because it’s less likely to burn than other natural materials.
+And of course: never use anything made of synthetic materials.

 • Do whatever you can to stay calm and collected.
-Think about the good things in your life or do breathing and meditation exercises if that is soothing to you.
-Avoid panicking and exiting the vehicle while the fire goes through.
+Think about the good things in your life, or try breathing and meditation exercises if that is soothing to you.
+Above all, avoid panicking and exiting the vehicle while the fire is still a threat.
 Remember that conditions are even worse outside and that even if the outside of the car starts burning, it’s still worse for you to get out.

 • Wait for the temperature to drop outside before exiting the vehicle.
 Keep on any respirators you have, and if you don’t have one, use a cloth to cover your face.
-Use caution when touching door handles because they can be very hot even after air temps go down.
-Use a glove or other protection to open the door.
+Remember to use caution when touching door handles because they can remain very hot, even after air temperatures go down.
+Finally, use a glove or other protection to open the door.

 Should you have to drive away from or through a wildfire:

-• Pay attention to emergency broadcasts via your radio so you have the most up-to-date fire information.
+• Pay attention to emergency broadcasts via your radio.
+That way, you have the most up-to-date fire information.

 • Drive away from the direction of the flames.
-Pay attention to where the fire is moving.
-If you’re driving and someone else is in the vehicle, have them be your flame spotter and describe conditions so you can concentrate on driving everyone to safety.
+Additionally, pay attention to where the fire is moving.
+If you’re driving and someone else is in the vehicle, ask your passenger to act as your flame spotter.
+By describing conditions to you, they will allow you to concentrate on driving everyone to safety.

-• Avoid driving erratically or quickly because of panic and fear.
-Pay attention to hazards like downed trees, power lines, or disabled vehicles.
+• Avoid driving erratically or quickly out of panic and fear.
+Pay attention, too, to hazards like downed trees, power lines, or disabled vehicles.

 • Keep the lights on and windows closed.
-Wear a respirator the entire time if you have one.
-A cloth to cover your nose and mouth is better than nothing.
+As always, wear a respirator if you have one.
+If not, a cloth to cover your nose and mouth is better than nothing.

 • Drink plenty of fluids.